 How to Renew a MAST Permit

 The short answer is that you don’t need to renew the MAST permit.
 However, it’s highly recommended that you retake it to continue serving alcoholic beverages responsibly and avoid costly penalties.
+Like getting your initial Washington MAST permit, renewal requires completing the full training course again.

 Table of Contents